I wish to apply for residence in the Japan House

 Japan House as expressed in the attachments.

-3) Enrollment in a Japanese course during the semester
+3) Enrollment in a Japanese course during the residency.

 4) Because there are frequently more applicants

-than spaces available in the House, students will be accepted
+than spaces available in the House, students anticipating or returning from study away usually receive priority.

 Applications for residency in the Japan House

-are screened by the Department of Asian Languages and Cultures.
+are screened by the Department of Asian Languages and Cultures, and are evaluated on a case-by-case basis.

 WHY LIVE IN THE JAPAN HOUSE?